atisharma/atisharma.github.io/_posts/risk/2022-12-02-variance-sample-mean-optimal-leverage.md

 Of these, the first matters by far the most.
 In practice the estimation of $$\mu$$ is both more important and more uncertain than that of $$\sigma$$.
+In addition, non-normal distributions require a larger number of samples to characterise.